kenpeter/resumefront/readme.md

 * ```yarn start``` will launch the backend and listening to port 8014.
 * It uses Express, Json web token and Moogose to connect to MongoDB.
 * There are 3 routes here.
-  * /setup, this will import some data to your mongodb.
+  * /setup, this url needs to be hit first.
+After hit, it imports some data to your mongodb.
 This means you need to configure your MongoDB instance and change the connection detail in config.js
   * /, home route, nothing here.
   * /api/defaultUser, this will join 3 collections and pull out an entire json object for you.